ai8hyf/TF-ID/README.md

 ## Hardware Requirement
 With [microsoft/Florence-2-large-ft](https://huggingface.co/microsoft/Florence-2-large-ft), `BATCH_SIZE=4` will require at least 40GB VRAM on a single GPU.
 The [microsoft/Florence-2-base-ft](https://huggingface.co/microsoft/Florence-2-base-ft) model takes much less VRAM.
 Please modify the `BATCH_SIZE` and `CHECKPOINT` parameter in the `train.py` before you start training.

+## Acknowledgement
+- I learned how to work with Florence 2 models from this [Roboflow's awesome tutorial](https://blog.roboflow.com/fine-tune-florence-2-object-detection/).
+- My friend Yi Zhang helped annotate some data to train our proof-of-concept models including a yolo-based TF-ID model.

 ## Citation
 If you find TD-ID useful, please cite this project as: